 Jack Rosenbalm, 1993:

 Jack Rosenbalm was awarded the prized “Charlie” on December 29, 1992 at the MLA meeting in New York.
 He has served the AHSA in a number of capacities – as Managing Editor of Studies in American Humor (since its inception in 1976), Editor of Studies in American Humor, and Secretary-Treasurer of AHSA, spanning over two decades.
 Such a distinguished record of service stretching over much of Jack’s professional lifetime endows us with a special appreciation.
+The AHSA named an award after Jack to honor his role in promoting humor studies scholarship.

 M. Thomas Inge, 1996: